-India is a country of cultures and traditions which dates back to centuries.
-Be it Holi, Diwali, Chath or anything the uniqueness lies specific to the area and their residents and when you are in Odisha how can you miss the most reverberated “RATHA YATRA”.
+India is a country of cultures and traditions that dates back to centuries.
+Be it Holi, Diwali, Chauth or anything the uniqueness lies specific to the area and their residents and when you are in Odisha how can you miss the most reverberated “Ratha Yatra”.

-Odisha is the city of temples and “PURI” is very famous as one of the four char dhams of India.
+Odisha is the city of temples and “Puri” is very famous as one of the four char Dhams of India.
 It is believed that Lord Jagannath resides in this place.
-Whole year many festivals are celebrated in the premise of great jagannath temple and RATHA YATRA is the most special one.
+The whole year many festivals are celebrated in the premise of great Jagannath temple and Ratha Yatra is the most special one.

 Puri Jagannath Ratha Yatra Dates

-It is celebrated on Ashadha Shukla Paksha Dwitiya every year and this year it falls on 4th July 2019.
-As earlier this year also everyone will celebrate the festival with huge folklore and same fervor because not only in India rather in Dublin, New York and many countries also it is celebrated with same enthusiasm.
+It is celebrated on Ashadha Shukla Paksha Dwitiya every year, and this year it falls on Tuesday, 23rd June 2020.
+As earlier this year also everyone will celebrate the festival with huge folklore and same fervor because not only in India rather in Dublin, New York, and many countries also it is celebrated with the same enthusiasm.

 Ratha Yatra history

 Jagannath Puri Ratha yatra arranged at Puri in Odisha.
 Lord Jagannath visits his birthplace every year like that peoples are believing.
 Lord Puri Jagannath is an incarnation of Lord Vishnu.
 This festival is devoted to Lord Krishna, his sister Subhadra, and his elder brother Balarama.
 Lord Puri Jagannath is known as Lord Krishna.
 For this Ratha yatra, different stories are there.